 Yemen’s civil war began in 2015 as a result of clashes between Yemeni government forces and the Houthis - also known as Ansar Allah.
-Over the past six years, conflict and economic decline have taken a heavy toll on civilians, forcing millions to flee their homes and leaving 66 percent of the population in dire need of humanitarian assistance.
+Over the past seven years, conflict and economic decline have taken a heavy toll on civilians, forcing millions to flee their homes and leaving 73 percent of the population in dire need of humanitarian assistance.
 Even before the current crisis, Yemen was the most vulnerable country in the Middle East.
 It ranked among the world’s worst in malnutrition rates and half of its population was living in poverty, without access to safe water.

 The risk of a large-scale famine, violence, collapsing services and protracted displacement are the biggest challenges in Yemen.
-Six years of intense fighting have pushed the country to the brink of economic collapse, leaving only half of the country’s health facilities fully functional and more than half of the country’s population without enough water and resources to meet their basic needs.
-Reports show that more than 16 million people could go hungry this year and half a million are already living in famine-like conditions.
+Seven years of intense fighting have pushed the country to the brink of economic collapse, severely compounding needs that were already high due to years of poverty and insecurity.
+23.4 million people in Yemen are now in need of humanitarian assistance.

 Women and children are bearing the brunt of the crisis.
-They constitute 79 percent of the displaced population and are finding themselves in increasingly difficult circumstances.
+They constitute 79 percent of the internally displaced population and are finding themselves in increasingly difficult circumstances.

 Monthly giving is the most convenient, effective and efficient way you can help people fleeing conflict.
 Start making a lifesaving difference today.
 Please become USA for UNHCR’s newest monthly donor.